 Spiritual Life Coach

-Through her work, Beatriz provides a spiritual way of facing relationships, life purpose, loss and grief, forgiveness and low self-esteem.
-Her Healing Journey work groups help clients to listen to their wise inner voice, let go of fear, and look at life through the lens of love.
+Beatriz's groups help clients/students to listen to their wise inner voice, let go of fear, and look at life through the lens of love.

 Co-founder of the Metro-Detroit Center for Attitudinal Healing, Dr. Roby graduated with a Doctor of Naturopathy degree from Trinity College of Natural Health in Warsaw, Indiana.
 He attained his Physician Assistant degree with academic and clinical honors from Touro College in New York.
 He has held positions at teaching hospitals such as Montefiore/NCB Medical Center in New York City and the Henry Ford Health System in Metro Detroit.
 He currently works as a clinical consultant and health care strategist, specializing in oncology.